Supervisory Contract Specialist, GS-1102-14

 EXCEPTIONS TO QUALIFICATION REQUIREMENTS: Applicants who have been in a GS-1102 position, at or above the GS-13 level, since January 1, 2000 without a break in service only need to meet the 1-year of directly related experience in order to qualify.
 The educational, training and additional years of contracting experience requirements do not apply to these individuals.

 3) Training refers to the May 7, 2014, Memorandum on Revisions to the Federal Acquisition Certification in Contracting (FAC-C) from the Office of Federal Procurement Policy.
-Applicants must meet the FAC-C requirements and be certified at Level II or III at the time of application.
-Possession of certification must be indicated as part of application submission.
+Applicants must meet the FAC-C requirements and be certified at level III at the time of application.
+Possession of certification must be indicated as part of application submission AND a copy of certificate/certification is required at time of application.
 Applicants not certified may still apply and be selected, but must achieve certification within 24 months of appointment.
 A valid Defense Acquisition Workforce Improvement Act (DAWIA) certification is equivalent to a FAC-C at the same certification level, provided the FAC-C education and continuous learning requirements have been met.
 Certification requirements may be viewed at click here.

 NOTE: The agency may obtain a waiver for any individual not meeting the training requirements.
 The Coast Guard Head of the Contracting Activity must obtain the waiver from the DHS Chief Procurement Officer prior to the extension of an employment offer.